mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Where have I got to go?" she replied.

 Shinna disappeared into stowage, and Melna saw a dark figure emerge from the tower.
-It was slightly heavyset and masculine.
+It was cloaked in something heavy that nearly reached the floor, but Melna couldn't make out anything more about it.
 Bright white lights from the behemoth came on one-by-one, illuminating Shinna's ship.

-"So it really is you," said the silhouette.

-"It's been a while, hasn't it?"

 Shinna appeared from stowage and looked up at the lights, trying to find hae bearings, but caught sight of Melna's figure in the light, and ran to her with something in hae hand.
-Thi reached around her back and pushed it against her right arm and Melna felt that it was cold.
+Thi stopped very close to her and reached around her back to push something cold against her right arm.

 "Take it," thi said abruptly.